 In the table below I averaged the total returns for large, medium and small companies for all quintiles and sorted the strategies by Q1 (most undervalued or highest ROIC) values.

-As you can see the Free Cash Flow trailing 12 months performed by far the best with the following three ratios close together.
+As you can see the Free Cash Flow trailing 12 months performed by far the best!

 Free Cash Flow trailing 12 months was also – and strongest ratio – as it also had the biggest difference between Q1 and Q5 returns (257.8%) – it was however not 100% linear from Q1 to Q5.

 12 months vs 5 year normalized returns sorted from high to low by Q1 returns